BPopeMI/Basic-Port-Scan-/README.md

 Socket & threading

 #Options
-Normal or Steahlth - Stealth simply makes the scan less aggresive by reducing the thread count and increasing the timeout time
+Normal or Stealth - Stealth simply makes the scan less aggresive by reducing the thread count and increasing the timeout time